Message from the Director

 Cornell has a storied history of accomplishments in bioengineering by faculty, students and alumni, many of whom have gone on to distinguished careers in this field.
 Notable Cornell-affiliated BME innovaters include Wilson Greatbatch, who was instrumental in the invention of the cardiac pacemaker; Robert Langer, an alumnus who won the National Academy of Engineering's Draper Prize for his contributions to controlled drug delivery, biomaterials and tissue engineering; and David Lederman, whose company, Abiomed, engineered the first implantable total artificial heart.

 A Department of Biomedical Engineering was formed in 2004 to bridge engineering, biology and medicine and it had an extremely successful first decade.
 Areas of research excellence include biomedical imaging & instrumentation; tissue engineering & biomaterials; biomechanics and mechanobiology; drug delivery and nanomedicine; molecular & cellular engineering; and systems & synthetic biology.
 Our faculty size has increased from 3 to nearly 16 faculty slots, corresponding to 19 individuals through split appointments.
 We are housed in Weill Hall, the state-of-the-art life science building designed by Richard Meier & Partners architects that received a LEED Gold rating.
-Our academic programs include an engineering college-wide minor in biomedical engineering for engineering students, two research graduate degrees, the M.S. and Ph.D. degrees, and a professional masters degree in biomedical engineering (M.Eng.) degree, which focuses on engineering design and professional practice.
+Our academic programs include an engineering college-wide minor in biomedical engineering for engineering students, a research graduate degree, the Ph.D., and a professional masters degree in biomedical engineering (M.Eng.) degree, which focuses on engineering design and professional practice.

 The school’s vision centers around developing a quantitative understanding of the human body across multiple length scales to develop therapies, devices and diagnostics for improving human health.
 For BME students, our core curriculum introduces concepts ranging from molecular dynamics to human physiological conditions, reflecting the multiscale departmental emphasis.
 Despite our relative youth, BME faculty have received significant external recognition.
 Seven faculty have received NSF Career Awards, including 3 currently active awards.
 Members of the department have won all possible BMES individual awards including the Robert A. Prizker Distinguished Lecture Award (Shuler, 2011), the Diversity Lecture Award (entire BME department, 2013) and the Rita Schaffer Young Investigator Award (Butcher, 2009; Reinhart-King, 2010).
 The school also has 6 fellows of the American Institute of Medical and Biological Engineering (AIMBE), the highest honor in the biomedical field.
 Teaching excellence has also been recognized through recipients the ASEE Biomedical Engineering Teaching award, participation in the NAE Frontiers of Engineering Education meeting and College of Engineering teaching awards.